caltechlibrary/datatools/docs/options.md

 options | description
 :--- |:---
--nl,-newline | if true add a trailing newline, if false suppress it -d, -delimiter | for those command that have a delimiter value -s, -start | for start times and indexe values
+-nl,-newline | if true add a trailing newline, if false suppress it -d, -delimiter | for those commands that support setting delimiters -od, -output-delimiter | for those commands that support output delimiters -s, -start | for start times and indexe values
 -e, -end | for end times and indexe values
 -E, -expression | for expressions used by programs, e.g. filter expressions